ClementMadiot/FreeCodeCamp_lesson_Javascript/README.md

 In this TODO application, I learn how to handle form inputs, manage local storage, perform CRUD (Create, Read, Update, Delete) operations on tasks, implement event listeners, and toggle UI elements.

+## Decimal-to-binary: Learn Recursion by Building a Decimal to Binary Converter

+I build a decimal-to-binary converter using JavaScript.
+I learn the fundamental concepts of **recursion**, explore the **call stack**, and build out a visual representation of the **recursion process** through an animation.

 </details>